 Also called myolysis, this is destruction of fibroid tissue using heat or freezing.
 A new procedure using radio waves has been introduced, but also has limited use and effectiveness for multiple or larger fibroids.

 Finding out that you have fibroids can cause a mixture of relief and worry.
-It is helpful to finally understand why you are having uncomfortable symptoms, but choosing where to obtain your treatment is a big decision.
+It is helpful to finally understand why you are having uncomfortable symptoms, but choosing fibroid removal surgery is a big decision.

-CIGC will always choose the least invasive fibroid surgery possible in order to decrease your pain and increase your recovery time.
-Knowing which procedure to perform requires comprehensive knowledge about each available option and the technology and practices that make them work.
+CIGC will always choose the least invasive fibroid surgery possible in order to decrease your pain and your recovery time.
+Knowing which procedure to perform requires comprehensive knowledge about each available option, and the technology and practices that make them work.

 As a patient, we urge you to find peace of mind in the form of the expertise and care of our surgical experts.
 Our physicians will help you to fully understand your condition as well as your options.
 We promise to employ only the most effective and least invasive surgical techniques to facilitate a swift recovery.

-We have offices in Bethesda and Annapolis, Maryland, as well as in Reston, Virginia for your convenience.
+We have offices in Rockville and Annapolis, Maryland, as well as in Reston, Virginia for your convenience.
 Please give us a call at (888) 787-4379.